Genetic studies on Bulgarians: Ancient DNA

 Further evidence from ancient DNA, reconsiderations of mutation rates, and collateral evidence from autosomal DNA growth rates suggest that the major period of European population expansion occurred after the Holocene.
 Thus the current geographic spread and frequency of haplogroups has been continually shaped from the time of Palaeolithic colonization to beyond the Neolithic.
 This process of genetic shaping continued into recorded history, such as the Slavic migrations.

 Recent studies of ancient DNA have revealed that European populations are largely descending from three ancestral groups.
 The first one are Paleolithic Siberians, the second one are Paleolithic European hunter-gatherers, and the third one are early farmers and later arrivals from the Near East and West Asia.
 According to this, Bulgarians are predominantly (52%) descending from early Neolithic farmers spreading the agriculture from Anatolia, and from West Asian Bronze Age invaders and cluster together with other Southern Europeans.
 Another of the admixture signals in that farmers involves some ancestry related to East Asians, with ~ 2% total Bulgarian ancestry proportion linking to a presence of nomadic groups in Europe, from the time of the Huns to that of the Ottomans.
 A third signal involves admixture between the North European group from one side and the West Asian - Early farmers' group from another side, at approximately the same time as the East Asian admixture, ca. 850 AD.
 This event may correspond to the expansion of Slavic language speaking people.
 The analysis documents the hunter-gatherer admixture in Bulgarians at a level from ca. 1/3.
 The impact of Yamnaya culture is estimated at 20-30%, which is most common among the Slavs.

+A later study published by Cell Press in 2023, focused on demographic developments in the Balkan peninsula during the first millennium CE, also examined the DNA of present-day populations from the Balkans, among them Bulgarians.
+It determined that present-day Bulgarians, like all other populations in the region, were affected by two major processes that took place following the end of the Iron Age: